openSUSE/minitest_rails_tools/README.md

     subject { FactoryGirl.create :foo }

-    must_validate_presence_of :lol
+    must_validate_presence_of :bar
-    must_validate_uniqueness_of :lol
+    must_validate_uniqueness_of :baz

 ### Helper Extension

-This allows you to define a helper as your subject:
+This allows you to define a helper as your subject (and then call your helper methods on it):

     subject { helper :foo_helper }

-Now you can call your helper methods on your subject:

     subject.do_my_stuff.must_equal 'OK'

 Copyright © 2013 SUSE released under the MIT license.
 For full details see LICENSE included in this distribution.